Haga las preguntas adecuadas

 - Is less-than-truckload (LTL) still the right mode for our shipments?
 What about continuous multi-stop truckload?

-- Should we use cross-docks or consolidation centres in our network?
+- Should we use cross-docks or pool points in our network?

-- Why is there always a queue of trucks at our dock waiting to load or unload?
+- Why is there always a line of trucks at our dock waiting to load or unload?

 - Does it make sense to implement a dedicated fleet on some of our lanes?

-- Are we utilising our transportation spend as effectively as possible?
+- Are we leveraging our transportation spend as effectively as possible?

-- Why are we paying so much in freight surcharges?
+- Why are we paying so much in accessorial fees?

 Regardless of how simple or complex your transportation operations are, you should always ask questions that challenge the status quo and seek opportunities to reduce costs, improve service, reduce risks and enhance customer experience.